-Requirement: Complete the CACCP exam after attendance to all in-person and online seminars listed on the CACCP/Seminars tab in your account.
+Requirement: Complete the CACCP exam after attendance to all in-person and online seminars listed on the Pediatric tab in your account.

-The CACCP exam consists of up to 19 essay questions, one for each seminar module in the current program.
+The CACCP exam consists of 20 essay questions, one for each seminar module in the current program.
 When you have completed all classroom requirements, you are eligible to apply for the CACCP exam.
-Depending on when you started the program, you may have less than 19 essays.

 Need Help?
 We're here to support you every step of the way.
 Contact our Exam Coordinator at Exams@icpa4kids.com with any questions you might have about completing the exam.